George Washington University School of Nursing: Academics

-The School of Nursing currently has over 60 faculty members.
+As of 2025, the School of Nursing currently has over 60 faculty members.
 There are around 800 students enrolled in the School of Nursing.
-The school offers guaranteed admission to Montgomery College and Virginia Community College System students.
+The school offers guaranteed admission to select community college students.

 The school provides education at the bachelor's, master's, and doctorate level and also offers additional post-master's certificates.
 All graduate programs are online.
 The degrees are accredited by the Commission of Collegiate Nursing Education (CCNE), the Virginia Board of Nursing and the Washington, D.C., Board of Nursing.

-In 2017, GW Nursing launched a wellness and student support program to help students cope with and balance the harmful effects of stress experienced in academic, personal and clinical settings during their time at GWSON.

 Rankings

-The George Washington University School of Nursing was ranked #27 in Best Nursing Schools: Master's and #30 in Best Nursing Schools: Doctor of Nursing Practice by U.S. News in 2022.
+For the eighth year in a row, the George Washington University School of Nursing has earned multiple U.S. News and World Report top-10 rankings for Best Online Master’s Programs.
+The school’s online Master of Science in Nursing program was ranked #3 for nursing administration, psychiatric mental health, and programs for veterans; #4 for family nurse practitioner; and #6 for Best Online Mater's Programs: Grad Programs.